intermine/im-docs/docs/embedding/list-widgets/enrichment-widgets.rst

 NGO
     Number of genes in the genome associated with this GO term NWG
-    Total number of genes in the whole genome
+    Total number of genes in the whole genome.

 .. note::